CodeXTF2/WebcamBOF/README.md

 ## Notes
-I'm gonna be honest, the code quality of this is pretty low.
-There is some hacky shit going on to prevent generation of COMDAT sections during compilation (the mfapi.h headers produced over 170 of them) and I did some absolutely illegal stuff with the function pointers in one of the functions becuase for some reason the addresses would get truncated ONLY when run in Beacon.
-It would work perfectly fine in COFFLoader.
-No idea why.

-But it works.

 ## Why did I make this?
 Cobalt Strike did not originally have a built in webcam capability, nor did open source alternatives exist to my knowledge.
 And it was a fun (not) idea.